Skip to Content

 Evidence (thoracic radiation therapy):

 Patients with ED treated with chemotherapy who have achieved a response can be considered for administration of PCI.

 Combination chemotherapy and radiation therapy

 Combination chemotherapy plus chest radiation therapy does not appear to improve survival compared with chemotherapy alone in patients with ED SCLC.

 Treatment options under clinical evaluation for patients with ED SCLC include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with extensive stage small cell lung cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with extensive stage small cell lung cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 At the time of recurrence, many SCLC patients are potential candidates for further therapy.